 “The tour guides were amazing – AMAZING – helpful, knowledgeable, kind, caring, unflappable.”
 Judy W. cyclist on Colorado tour

 Vail, Colorado is known for its world class skiing, regularly playing host to both professional ski races and happy ski tourists.
 But the lesser known side of Vail are the excellent high altitude cycling paths.
 Communities in the Vail Valley have invested in wonderful facilities for cyclists.
 The centerpiece of this investment is the fully paved Vail Pass bike path that connects the multiple ski villages along the Front Range, making a wonderful experience for cyclists to enjoy the climbs, descents and views along the way.
 Paved pathways off the roads are continuing to be expanded down the valley, along the Eagle River, and all the way into Glenwood Springs.
 From our hotel base in the town of Vail, our weekend getaway will give you a taste of cycling in the Colorado Rockies.
 We’ll ride on roads and paths up over Vail Pass, down through Glenwood Canyon to the hot springs pool, and beyond the high altitude town of Leadville.
 All the details have been taken care of for you, including bicycle rental.

 On Day 1 of our weekend getaway we will meet in Denver and shuttle into Summit County.
 We start cycling on the bike path in Silverthorne, a community that sits in the middle of nature’s playgrounds: statuesque peaks topping out above 14,000 feet; bold rivers with renowned rapids and fishing holes; and hundreds of miles of wilderness.
 The path winds along Dillon Reservoir, through the quaint town of Frisco, past the world class Copper Mountain Ski Area, up over Vail Pass and down into the glitzy town of Vail.
-Our lodging for the 2 nights in Vail is located right in the middle of the European style village.
+Our lodging for the 2 nights in Vail will be located right in the middle of the European style village.
 You can walk the brick lined streets to stores, ice cream shops and galleries.
 (35 miles; 2100 ft elevation gain)